 Organization.
 We recall some background on multilinear maps in Section 2.
 In Section 3, we describe our symmetric construction, and in Section 4 we provide asymmetric construction.
 In Section 5, we construct the commutative variant of our constructions.
-In Section 6, we optimize and implement one round multipartite Diffie-Hellman key exchange protocol.
+In Section 6, we describe a simplified asymmetric variant.
+In Section 7, we describe a construction of multilinear maps using random matrix.
+In Section 8, we optimize and implement one round multipartite Diffie-Hellman key exchange protocol.
+In Section 9, we describe an instance of witness encryption using a variant of our multilinear map.
 Finally, we draw conclusion and open problem for this paper.